National Instruments does not actively maintain this document.

 This content provides support for older products and technology, so you may notice outdated links or obsolete information about operating systems or other relevant products.

-Data Dashboard is available for Apple iPad and Android tablets in the iTunes and Google Play Store.This tutorial describes the basic steps for getting started with Data Dashboard.
-You can find the same content plus more in the tutorials that are installed with the Data Dashboard app.
+Data Dashboard is available for Apple iPad and Android tablets in the iTunes and Google Play Store.This guide describes the basic steps for using Data Dashboard.
+You can find the same content plus more in the guides that are installed with the Data Dashboard app.
 For more background information on how Data Dashboard interfaces with network shared variables and LabVIEW Web Services, please see Archived:Integrating NI Data Dashboard for LabVIEW into your LabVIEW Applications.

 Your new dashboard will open and appear.